aborigene/ruby_node_http/README.md

 ### Running the example

+This is the procedure to execute locally outside of a Kubernetes.

 1. Install gems
   * `bundle install`
 1. Run the service_up.sh script to bring everything up (Node + Ruby)